rafasgj/keynotec/README.md

 ## Usage

-At this state, **KeynoteC** is usable as a Python executable module.
-Run it with `python -m keynotec <filename.key>` to compile the keynote file into a PDF presentation.
+At this state, **KeynoteC** is usable as a Python executable module, or as an application.
+Install it with `python setup.py install` (you might need superuser priviledges to install in system wide), and execute the module as `python -m keynotec <filename>`, or the application `keynotec <filename>`, to compile the keynote file into a PDF presentation.

 ## Syntax